mattrbanks/connect-the-dots/README.md

 ##### Definitions

-- **octilinear line - a horizontal, vertical, or 45° diagonal line**
+- **Octilinear line - a horizontal, vertical, or 45° diagonal line**

 ##### Rules